taming-the-state-in-react/taming-the-state-in-react/manuscript/04-redux-react/00-redux-in-react.md

 ReactDOM.render(<TodoApp />, document.getElementById('root'));
 ~~~~~~~~

 The bootstrapping is done.
-You have a running React application and a Redux store.
+The bootstrapped application can be found in a [GitHub repository](https://github.com/rwieruch/taming-the-state-todo-app/tree/0.0.0).
+Now you have a running React application and a Redux store.
 But they don't work together yet.
 The next step is to wire both together.

 ### Hands On: Naive Todo with React and Redux